 Children's Collection: The Children's Collection, on 3rd floor south, has books that have won the Caldecott Medal, Newbery Medal, or Sequouyah Book Awards, or are notable publications.
 The collection supports the curriculum of the College of Education.
 Browse and search the Children's Collection

 Map Collection: The large, black map cases on 3rd floor north hold over 16,000 maps.
 While Google maps and other Internet resources are useful for many purposes, the Map Collection has maps that are especially helpful for history, geography and topology, population studies, and related disciplines.
-If you need help finding a map for a particular topic, please contact us on our Ask Us! page or ask at the Research & Instruction Help Desk on first floor.
+If you need help finding a map for a particular topic, please contact us on our Ask Us! page or ask at the Research & Learning Help Desk on first floor.